Skip to content

 Financial Technology

-November 22, 2025 neilmathieson Comments Off on What is Electronic Money?
-Considerations for Corporates and EMIs
+November 22, 2025 Neil Mathieson Comments Off on What is Electronic Money?
+Key Considerations

 person holding black android smartphone

-• Electronic Money is the digital representation of a fiat currency that is stored electronically.
+Electronic Money (e-Money) is the digital representation of a fiat currency stored electronically.
+It plays a key role in the modern financial system, especially for digital business models such as FinTech and e-Commerce.

 Definition of Electronic Money

-To be classified as e-Money, certain characteristics must be fulfilled:
+To be legally classified as e-Money, four characteristics must be fulfilled:

-Monetary Value: it holds a value equivalent to a fiat currency.
+Monetary ValueHolds a value equivalent to a fiat currency.

-Stored Electronically: it is stored on electronic devices (prepaid card or smartphone) or servers (digital wallet or online platform).
+Stored ElectronicallyIs stored on electronic devices (prepaid cards or smartphone) or servers (digital wallet or online platform).

-Accepted by Third Parties: it is accepted as a medium of exchange by entities other than the issuer.
+Accepted by Third PartiesIs accepted as a medium of exchange by entities other than the issuer.

-Prepaid: e-Money is issued only after receiving an equivalent amount of fiat currency in advance.
+Prepaide-Money is issued after receiving an equivalent amount of fiat currency in advance.

 Use cases of Electronic Money